Characterization of exchangeable measure-valued P\'olya urn sequences: Introduction

 which corresponds to the normalized urn composition at time $n$ in the urn analogy.
 We call such a sequence $(X_n)_{n\geq1}$ a \textit{measure-valued \Polya urn sequence} (MVPS) to distinguish it from the process $(\mu_n)_{n\geq0}$.

 Analysis of MVPPs has been centered around two very distinct cases.
 In \cite{fortini2021,sariev2023}, the authors study the so-called "diagonal" model, where only the observed color is reinforced, i.e. $R_x=w(x)\cdot\delta_x$, with $w(x)>0$, for $x\in\mathbb{X}$, and $\delta_x$ is the unit mass at $x$.
-It follows under certain conditions that there exists a random probability measure $\tilde{P}$ on $\mathbb{X}$ such that, as $n\rightarrow\infty$, the normalized urn composition $\mu_n'$ converges almost surely (a.s.) in total variation to $\tilde{P}$.
-On the other hand, \cite{thacker2022,mailler2017,mailler2020} consider measure-valued \Polya urn processes, for which there exists an underlying Markov chain with kernel $R$, which satisfies some "irreducibility"-type conditions (see \citep[][Section 1.2]{mailler2020} for more details).
+It follows under certain conditions that there exists a random probability measure $\tilde{P}$ on $\mathbb{X}$ such that, as $n\rightarrow\infty$, $(i)$ the normalized urn composition $\mu_n'$ converges almost surely (a.s.) in total variation to $\tilde{P}$; and $(ii)$ $\tilde{P}$ is concentrated on a subset of so-called "dominant" colors.
+On the other hand, \cite{thacker2022,mailler2017,mailler2020} consider MVPPs for which there exists an underlying Markov chain with kernel $R$ that satisfies some "irreducibility"-type conditions (see \citep[][Section 1.2]{mailler2020} for more details).
 Then, under additional assumptions, they prove that $\mu_n'$ converges a.s. weakly to a (deterministic) probability measure on $\mathbb{X}$.

 In this work, we consider MVPPs that generate an exchangeable observation sequence $(X_n)_{n\geq1}$ via \eqref{intro:predictive:mvps}.
-Standard results in exchangeability theory then guarantee that the predictive distributions of $(X_n)_{n\geq1}$ converge a.s. weakly to a random probability measure $\tilde{P}$ on $\mathbb{X}$, whose distribution determines the law of the exchangeable process.
+Standard results in exchangeability theory then guarantee that the predictive distributions of $(X_n)_{n\geq1}$ converge a.s. weakly to a random probability measure $\tilde{P}$ on $\mathbb{X}$, called the \textit{directing random measure}, whose distribution determines the law of the exchangeable process, see, e.g., \citep[][Section 3]{aldous1985}.
 Therefore, the only exchangeable "irreducible" MVPSs are sequences of i.i.d. random variables.
-Our goal is to characterize all $R$, for which $(X_n)_{n\geq1}$ is exchangeable, and in the process prove some new facts about $\tilde{P}$ and hence about the distribution of $(X_n)_{n\geq1}$.
+Our goal is to characterize all $R$ for which $(X_n)_{n\geq1}$ is exchangeable, and in the process prove some new facts about $\tilde{P}$ and hence about the distribution of $(X_n)_{n\geq1}$.
 This will help us assess the limitations of the whole class of exchangeable MVPSs when used as models for Bayesian analysis.
-Key to our understanding are the \textit{kernel based Dirichlet sequences} studied by Berti et al. \cite{berti2023}, which are exchangeable MVPSs whose reinforcement is a regular version of the conditional distribution for $\mu_0'$ given some sub-$\sigma$-algebra $\mathcal{G}$,
+Important to our understanding are the \textit{kernel based Dirichlet sequences} studied by Berti et al. \cite{berti2023}, which are exchangeable MVPSs whose reinforcement $R$ is a regular version of the conditional distribution for $\mu_0'$ given some sub-$\sigma$-algebra $\mathcal{G}$,